chef-boneyard/inspec-aws-old/docs/resources/aws_sns_topic.md

 ### ARN

-This resource expects a single parameter which should uniquely identify the SNS Topic, an ARN.
-Amazon Resource Names for SNS have the format `arn:aws:sns:region:account-id:topicname`.
-AWS requires you to use a fully-specified ARN when looking up an SNS topic; you cannot omit the account ID or use a wildcard region.
+This resource expects a single parameter that uniquely identifes the SNS Topic, an ARN.
+Amazon Resource Names for SNS topics have the format `arn:aws:sns:region:account-id:topicname`.
+AWS requires a fully-specified ARN for looking up an SNS topic.
+The account ID and region are required.
+Wildcards are not permitted.

 See also the (AWS documentation on ARNs)[http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html].